 Potential contamination sources common in our protection zone are (fertilizers, pesticides, accidental spills of oil or fuel, failed trans evaporative systems as well as an overabundance of wildlife concentration).
 KPHA Wells have a low to medium susceptibility to potential contamination.
 KPHA has also developed management strategies to further protect our sources from contamination.
-Requests for information regarding the source water protection plan should be directed to Kawela Plantation Homeowners Association, contact information listed on page 6.
+The Source Water Assessment is available for review at the Kawela Plantation Homeowners Association office, during normal business hours.
+Contact information listed on page 10.